-(1) Analyst staff costs based on time sheets completed by the analyst staff working in the project team that has been established to perform the regulatory service or function.
-These costs include on-costs such as payroll tax, workers compensation and staff entitlements for the analyst staff who work on the regulatory

-- service or function.
+- (1) Analyst staff costs based on time sheets completed by the analyst staff working in the project team that has been established to perform the regulatory service or function.
+These costs include on-costs such as payroll tax, workers compensation and staff entitlements for the analyst staff who work on the regulatory service or function.
 The QCA has an internal Cost Allocation Model that it uses for allocating analyst staff costs to the relevant regulatory service or function. - (2) Actual consultancy costs associated with the performance of the regulatory service or function.
 These costs include legal costs, the costs of seeking advice from professionals such as engineers and technical advice related to the service or function. - (3) A percentage of the QCA's total overheads for the period.
 These costs include: - (a) Board costs-which includes the remuneration costs of the Members of the QCA who are required to consider and make decisions in respect of regulatory services and functions; - (b) Executive and Corporate Services salaries-which includes the salary costs of the executive and corporate services staff who support the work of the QCA; - (c) "on-costs"-which includes payroll tax, workers compensation and staff entitlements for the above staff who support the work of the QCA; - (d) occupancy costs-which includes rental payments for the QCA's premises, required for QCA staff and Members; and - (e) general administration costs-which includes general office operations costs supporting the work of the QCA and Members.

 The QCA considers the Board and Executive and Corporate services are fundamental and fixed elements of the QCA, required for the QCA to perform its regulatory functions.
 The Board is responsible for the decisions of the QCA but is remunerated on a fixed basis.
 The Executive and Corporate Services staff are responsible for the overall management of the work of the QCA, but are not engaged for the specific project.
 Neither the Board Members nor the Executive and Corporate Service staff account for their time on a project-specific basis, and it would be artificial to do so.
-The QCA could not perform the regulatory services and functions without the Board and the Executive and Corporate Services staff.